yuzi-co/Forager/Readme.md

 ### Forager folder structure:
 ```
 /Bin/               - Installed miners are located in this folder
+/BinLinux/          - Installed miners are located in this folder.
+Linux only
 /Cache/             - Cached API requests storage.
 Can be purged at will.
 Old files automatically cleaned on start.
+/Config/            - User configuration files
 /Data/              - Data files containing different mappings and lists required for Forager
 /Downloads/         - Downloaded miner archives.
 Can be purged at will.
 /Includes/          - Code includes and binary helper programs
 /Logs/              - Runtime logs and session reports (if enabled).
 Old files automatically cleaned on start.
 /Miners/            - Miner definitions in json format
+/MinersLinux/       - Miner definitions in json format for Linux
 /MinersDisabled/    - Miners disabled by default, usually because of low profitability or issues
 /Pools/             - Pool definitions
 /Stats/             - Miner benchmarks and run statistics. *_Hashrate.csv - Benchmark results, remove to re-benchmark. *_Stats.json - Runtime stats